 Reviewing what an SLA is and how to create one is instructive—even if you’ve created hundreds of them.

 What is an SLA?
 An SLA is a written agreement between a service provider and a client.
 The client can be internal or external.
 It doesn’t matter.
 An SLA has no set length.
 It can be short, long, or anything in between.
 Some SLAs are as short as one page.
-Some are as long as one hundred pages.
+Some may be as long as one hundred pages.

 A typical SLA describes the services to be delivered, the level of service quality in qualitative and quantitative terms, and the remedies if the SLA’s requirements aren’t met, as well as the parties’ roles and responsibilities, and the agreement’s length.

 A typical SLA also describes the monitoring details, the problem-resolution procedures, the way reporting occurs and when, and the metrics used to judge performance.
 Metrics typically cover things like technical quality, service availability, and service satisfaction.

 Create Service Level Agreements – Not A Contract

 An SLA is not a formal contract—contrary to what some people think.
 Nor is it a legal straight jacket signed in blood.
 Managers who think of an SLA this way are doomed to have their projects fail.

 Instead, think of an SLA as a working process designed to define and balance business requirements with available resources.
 Savvy managers think of an SLA as a list of targets and goals they can use to drive the quality of a project.

 Developing an SLA when outsourcing tech support or customer service is critical.
 It sets the tone of the provider/client relationship, defines the expectations around the services offered, and highlights the potential gaps and problems in service delivery, among other things.

 Steps in Developing An SLA

 You don’t need to be a lawyer to develop an SLA.
 Nor do you have to take months to create one.
 If you keep an SLA simple and follow a checklist, you can create one fairly quickly.

 Below is a checklist you can use to create an SLA.
 Feel free to adapt it to fit your needs: